 Despite the seemingly restrictive premise of the hunter-gatherer diet – that only natural products grown in the earth and undeveloped by humans can be consumed – eating at Patch is nothing like hard work.
 The smart, high-ceilinged interior combines modern-day industrial with a faint nod to ‘60s Scandinavia.
 Its centrepiece is a long service area and open kitchen: a blur of multi-tasking chefs and sizzling pans that Davidson says highlights Patch’s ethos of natural food.

 For the adventurous there’s the Gulyásleves, a rousing Hungarian beef soup or the Spanner Crab omelette.
 The house-made Bircher muesli, with activated almonds and chia seeds, will keep Pete Evans and his ilk happy.
-Coffee, meanwhile, comes direct from Brunswick’s Code Black and is served in classic ‘50s-era cups.
+Coffee, meanwhile, comes from Niccolo coffee roasters and is served in classic ‘50s-era cups.